Search RFC: |

 January 1965, July 1965, and August 1965 Popular Electronics

-Since I don't have another Popular Electronics electronics quiz for this week, hopefully these electronics-themed comics will suffice as Friday afternoon relief at the end of a tough work week.
+Since I don't have another Popular Electronics electronics quiz for this week, hopefully these electronics-themed comics will suffice as a workday afternoon relief during a tough work week.
 My favorite is the one with the Ham dude misinterpreting advice and connecting his antenna to... well, you'll see.
+I colorized them for you.
 The other two are pretty good as well.
 There is a yuge (a little NYC lingo) list of other technology-themed comics at the bottom of the page.

 Comics with an Electronics Theme